-Set in the incomparable wilderness scenery of the North-West Highlands of Scotland, this architect designed house was self-built according to strict standards of environmental design and incorporates innovative features such as passive solar heating and ground-source heat pump.
-Views to the south look over Loch Broom to An Tealllach; to the east Ben Dearg dominates the head of the loch and, in the west, the sun sets over the Summer Isles.
+Set three miles north of Ullapool on a single-track road to the township of Rhue, this architect designed house was self-built according to strict standards of environmenta design and energy efficiency.
+Views to the south look over Loch Broom to an Teallach; to the east Ben Dearg dominates the head of the loch and, in the west, the sun sets over the Summer Isles.

 Ullapool is an ideal base from which to explore the incomparable wilderness scenery of the North-West Highlands of Scotland, north along the coast road to Durness or south into the rugged mountains of Torridon, or for a night’s stop before travelling to the Outer Hebrides on the car ferry from Ullapool.
 We offer a 10% discount to clients staying four nights or more.

 Within reach are many interesting attractions: a museum in Ullapool, Knockan Crag Centre which explains the unique geology of the region, forest walks and gardens including the world-famous Inverewe Garden, an hour’s drive to the south at Poolewe.
 It is possible to engage in a number of activities in the area, including golf, sailing, walking, mountain climbing and rock climbing.
 The nearest crag is situated less than 500 yards from the house.
 A new snorkeling route and guide has recently been developed for the area.